grpc/grpc.io/README.md

 ## Setup

- 1. Clone or download a copy of this repo.
+ 1. Clone this repo.
- 2. From a terminal window, change to the cloned or unzipped repo directory.
+ 2. From a terminal window, change to the cloned repo directory.
  3. Get NPM packages and git submodules, including the the [Docsy][] theme:
     ```console
     $ npm install